EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 #### Maximum afﬁnity
 Basic principles:
-- preserve the associations among some attributes, e.g., association (_Illness_, _DoB_) should be preserved to explore the link between a speciﬁc illness and the age of patients.
+- preserve the associations among some attributes, e.g., association (_Illness_, _DoB_) should be preserved to explore the link between a speciﬁc illness and the age of patients;
 - **afﬁnity matrix** for representing the advantage of having pairs of attributes in the same fragment.

 Goal: